apache/spark/docs/streaming-programming-guide.md

 ## Semantics with input sources based on receivers
 {:.no_toc}
-For input sources based on receivers, the fault-tolerance semantics depend on both the failure scenario and type of receiver.
+For input sources based on receivers, the fault-tolerance semantics depend on both the failure scenario and the type of receiver.
 As we discussed [earlier](#receiver-reliability), there are two types of receivers:

 1. *Reliable Receiver* - These receivers acknowledge reliable sources only after ensuring that